Slicing Bagels Like Bread Is a Good Thing

-Twitter is mad again.
-This time, the culprit is a box of sliced bagels from Panera -- but not sliced lengthwise and spread with cream cheese or butter in a way that is considered normal.
-(Well, it’s allegedly considered normal and a “St. Louis secret” according to the original poster).
+Twitter is mad.
+This time, the culprit is a box of sliced bagels from Panera—but not sliced lengthwise and spread with cream cheese or butter in a way that is typically expected.
 The bagels in question have been "bread sliced."
 Yes, that means that they went through a bread slicer, were cut height-wise, and emerged looking more like bagel chips than an actual bagel.
+If this argument feels very 2019 to you, that's because it is.
+Nevertheless, I'd love to explain why slicing bagels this way is a good thing.

 The biggest advantage of bagel slices is that you can have more than one type of bagel.
 You aren't forced to stick to one flavor while working your way through the round, chewy mass of carbs and cream cheese.
-That means you can fulfill your dream of never having to choose between onion, cinnamon raisin, and salt bagels ever again.
+That means you never have to choose between onion, cinnamon raisin, and egg bagels ever again.

 That brings brings me to my next point: Having bagel slices means the ratio of cream cheese to bagel is more equitable, which I have absolutely no qualms with.
 It's also more surface area to spread cream cheese over, which means a better and more even bite each time.